okx-code/rankupbook/src/FAQ.md

 Update your version of Rankup.
 ### Can I have a GUI for `/ranks`?
 > Yes, [`ranksgui:`](https://github.com/okx-code/Rankup3/blob/master/src/main/resources/config.yml#L23-L25) is available in Rankup 3.10 or newer. `/prestiges` do not have a dedicated gui.
 However, both Ranks and Prestiges can use the [ConfirmationGUI](./Basic-Configuration/Confirmation-GUI.md) when [enabled](https://github.com/okx-code/Rankup3/blob/master/src/main/resources/config.yml#L49-L51).
+### Why aren't my placeholders replaced when I /ranks or /prestiges?
+> The [Old Config Placeholders](./Config-Placeholders.md#config-placeholders) are not supported beyond version 3.12.
+You must replace all of the old placeholders with their new variants.
+We recommend using a simple `find all and replace with` operation in notepad or your code editor of choice to continue using your files.
+You can find examples of the new placeholders on the [Config Placeholders](./Config-Placeholders.md#config-placeholders) page or in the [rankup3 repository on github](https://github.com/okx-code/Rankup3/blob/master/src/main/resources/)
 # YAML Questions
 ### How should I make changes to the plugin files?
 > Use a text editor like Vim when editing the files to "syntax highlight" or colour the functional code.
 You should edit the plugin's files in a text editor with YAML syntax highlighting whenever possible.